sonpalparmar/Recruitment-Management-System/golang-assignment-readme.md

 # GolangAssignment

-GolangAssignment is a web-based application that is built using Go and the Gin framework for the backend.
+GolangAssignment is a web-based application that allows users to upload resumes, which are parsed using a Large Language Model (LLM) like Gemini-1.5-pro.
+The parsed information is stored in a PostgreSQL database.
+This application is built using Go and the Gin framework for the backend.

 ## Table of Contents
 - [Features](#features)